 Marrakech, the Red City, is not just a city, it is a legend!
 Built one thousand years ago, the Medina of Marrakech is a protected World Heritage site that has remained intact throughout history.
 This imperial city is a top-rated tourist attraction worldwide.
-It is the nexus of a bygone world of myths, castles and scents, and a world of modern sensations.
+It is the nexus of a bygone world of myths, castles, and scents, and a world of modern sensations.
 To visit Morocco is to visit Marrakech!

 I invite you to time travel with me back into the ancient medina and souks (market), its royal medieval palaces, and riyads.
 Savor the exotic fragrance of food, incense, and leather.
 Walk in the marvelous Menara and Majorelle gardens and gaze at the wonders of Djemaa el-Fna.
-Your cherry-on-top will be the beautiful city of Essaouira.
+Your cherry on top will be the beautiful city of Essaouira.

 Here is your guide to the 5 best things to do in Marrakech city!
 But don't let the article hold back your curiosity and emotions from exploring some more!

 Djemma el-Fna is literally a tiny wonderland!
 Imagine a theater, a circus, a museum, and a restaurant, all in one single place!
-Dancing monkeys and acrobats, artists, and magicians performing their arts while you sip from your cup of Moroccan tea at the terrace of one of many cafes around the square.
+Dancing monkeys and acrobats, artists, and magicians perform their arts while you sip from your cup of Moroccan tea at the terrace of one of many cafes around the square.
 As the sun sets, this place takes on a special atmospheric coat.
 Delicious aromas fill up the air and entice you into food!

 There are many open-air food stalls for you to choose from.
 Make sure you try out authentic Moroccan food, most importantly, the local specialty of Marrakech: Tanjia.
 The way this dish is made is fascinating, let alone its taste!
 It is mostly made using seasoned halal beef or lamb, cooked very slowly in clay jars!